NokIkNick/NokIkNick/README.md

 ================================
 Computer Science Student.
 -------------------------
 I've been coding since 2016, where I started with HTML and Javascript.
 I have a passion for videogame development, but most of my time is used developing applications and webpages.
-Right now, I've tried coding in: Java, Javascript, HTML, ReactJS, C#, and F#, but I'm definitely the best at Java right now.
+I've tried coding in: Java, Javascript, HTML, ReactJS, C#, and F#, but I'm definitely the best at Java.
 I have both frontend and backend experience.
 Backend: via Java, javalin, JPQL and Postgresql.
 Frontend: via Javascript, ReactJS, HTML & CSS.
 I have made my own Restful API, deployed via docker containers, and made single-page-applications.
 <br>
 <br>
 🌍  I'm based in Denmark